 After Paul told the Gentiles to support those who are teaching them, he gives this Kingdom principle.
 What you give to, opens a door to that thing in your life.
 Do you want more of God in your life?
 Do you want to hear more from Him?
 Do you want to be used by God?
 Then give to where you receive from God, acknowledging Him by sowing seeds in that place.
 You will reap (receive) wherever you sow (give).

-Should you feel led to make a separate free will offering to Lynn Hardy, please make the check out to her and send it by post to:
+Should you feel led to make a free-will offering to Lynn Hardy, please see the options on this page.

 Lynn Hardy